Sunbird-RC/community/getting-started/setup-the-frontend/README.md

 #### Layouts

 The `layouts.json` is used to define how the public and private profile pages look like.
-For each entity in OpenSaber backend, a layout file should be defined with the fields and the order in which they should display.
+For each entity in Sunbird backend, a layout file should be defined with the fields and the order in which they should display.

 In this file `layouts` is an array with key/value pairs.
 They key is the code / slug of the layout page which is used to access the form.
 Eg: if the key for a layout is `employee-profile` that page can be accessed via `/profile/employee-profile`.
 Each layout definition will have the below fields -